OceanK007/mvn-sboot-datajpa-rest-gcloud/README.md

   Predicate toPredicate(Root<T> root, CriteriaQuery query, CriteriaBuilder cb);
 }

+Cons:
+It requires quite some coding effort.

+** QueryDSL **

+QueryDsl is quite similar to specifications but it requires less coding.
+QueryDsl approach is not only available for our JPA repositories but for MongoDB support as well.

 ** ------------ Metadata -------------- **
 These metamodel classes provide static access to the metadata that describes the attributes of our domain model classes.